apoilova/DS_yandex_projects/project_1_Analysis/README.md

-# Fundamentals of Python and data analysis
+# Music Preferences in Metropolitan Areas

 __Music of big cities__

 __Client__ - [Yandex.Music](https://music.yandex.ru/).

-__Input data__ - music listening data for Moscow and St. Petersburg.
+__Overview:__ - This project aims to analyze music listening data for two major Russian cities, Moscow and St. Petersburg, as provided by our client, Yandex.Music.
+The primary objective is to gain insights into user preferences within these urban areas.

 __Target__ - researching user preferences.

 __What's done__:
-- data exploration;
+1. Data Exploration: We began by exploring the dataset to understand its structure and contents.

-- data preprocessing;
+2. Data Preprocessing: The data underwent preprocessing to ensure accuracy and consistency.

-- the difference in the most and least active days between Moscow and St. Petersburg was found;
+3. City Comparison: We identified differences in music listening patterns between Moscow and St. Petersburg, particularly focusing on the most and least active days.

-- founded that there is no big difference between most listened genres on the start of weekdays and at the end of weekdays in Moscow and St. Petersburg;
+4. Genre Analysis: We analyzed the popularity of music genres at the start and end of weekdays in both cities.

-- founded that pop is more popular in Moscow and hip-hop is at the same positions in popularity despite the richer hip-hop culture in St. Petersburg.
+5. Pop vs. Hip-Hop: Despite St. Petersburg's rich hip-hop culture, we found that pop music is more popular in Moscow, with hip-hop maintaining consistent popularity in both cities.

 __Tools used__ - pandas.